 Students in 7th grade have the opportunity to dissect the frog.

-Students in 8th grade have the opportunity to dissect the eye, heart, and fetal pig.
+Students in 8th grade have the opportunity to dissect the cow eye, sheep brain, frog and fetal pig.

 Science Olympiad competitions are like academic track meets, consisting of a series of 23 team events in each division (Division B is middle school; Division C is high school).
 Each year, a portion of the events are rotated to reflect the ever-changing nature of genetics, earth science, chemistry, anatomy, physics, geology, mechanical engineering and technology.
 By combining events from all disciplines, Science Olympiad encourages a wide cross-section of students to get involved.
 Emphasis is placed on active, hands-on group participation.
 Through Science Olympiad, students, teachers, parents, principals and business leaders bond together and work toward a shared goal.